-The second phase pitted the Czechs against surprise team Costa Rica, and in a match that had seen both sides level at 1-1 until just after the hour mark AC Sparta Praha striker Tomáš Skuhravý completed a hat-trick of headers to sweep his side into the last eight.
-With his three goals Skuhravý – he of the rosy cheeks, cheesy grin and distinctive mullet – took himself to the top of the tournament’s scoring chart, with five strikes in four games.
+The second phase would pit the Czechs against surprise team Costa Rica, and in a match that had seen both sides level at 1-1 until just after the hour mark AC Sparta Praha striker Tomáš Skuhravý completed a hat-trick of headers to sweep his side into the last eight.
+With his three goals Skuhravý – he of the rosy cheeks, cheesy grin and distinctive mullet – would take himself to the top of the tournament’s scoring chart with five strikes in four games.

 Franz Beckenbauer would name what was essentially the same eleven that has started against the Netherlands a week earlier, but with the versatile Eintracht Frankfurt midfielder Uwe Bein coming in for Stefan Reuter and Werder Bremen’s Karl-Heinz Riedle replacing the suspended Rudi Völler up front.
 There would also be a tactical change, with the 1-4-3-2 system deployed against the Dutch being adjusted to a more attacking 1-2-5-2 featuring three creative midfielders: Bein, Pierre Littbarski and skipper Lothar Matthäus.

-On what was a bright Sunday afternoon in Milan, Helmut Kohl (the Austrian referee, not the German Chancellor) got things underway with the both sides in their traditional attire – Germany in their famous Schwarz und Weiß, and the Czechs in red shirts, white shorts and blue socks.
+On what was a bright Sunday afternoon in Milan, Helmut Kohl (the Austrian referee, not the German Chancellor) would get things underway with the both sides in their traditional attire – Germany in their famous Schwarz und Weiß, and the Czechs in red shirts, white shorts and blue socks.

-The narrow 1-0 victory had been hard earned, and Franz Beckenbauer’s side had done enough to make it to the World Cup semi-finals for the ninth time in twelve attempts.
-The team had clearly lacked the energy and spark that they had shown in their previous match against the Dutch, but even this was enough to overcome a one-dimensional and somewhat disappointing Czech side that barely threatened Bodo Illgner in the German goal.
+The narrow 1-0 victory had been hard earned, and Franz Beckenbauer’s side had done just about enough to make it to the World Cup semi-finals for the ninth time in twelve attempts.
+The team had clearly lacked the energy and spark that they had shown in their previous match against the Dutch, but even this would be enough to overcome a one-dimensional and somewhat disappointing Czech side that had barely threatened Bodo Illgner in the German goal.